The key recent changes to cookies to look out for are largely technical changes and not so much regulatory changes, though both do apply

 Recent ITP changes predominately touch third-party cookies, without any impact to Nosto

-The impact of cookie restrictions can and should be mitigated by choosing a personalization strategy that leans more towards the same session and buying intent and less so for past intent.
+The impact of first party cookie restrictions can and should be mitigated by choosing a personalization strategy that leans more towards the same session and buying intent and less so for past intent.
 This is our default recommendation for all instances in Nosto

 Regulatory restrictions and topics related to cookies are essential to take into account as this is a changing landscape.
-Always review these with your legal and tech teams
+Always review these with your legal and tech teams!

 Site Cookies: a technical perspective

 The technical aspect of cookies is often brought up in the context of Apple’s Intelligent Tracking Prevention (ITP) and, to a small degree, App Tracking Transparency (ATT).
 ITP is a feature included in Apple’s Safari browsers in recent iOS updates, with iOS versions 14 and 15 adding stricter versions of ITP.
 Apple rolled out multiple iterations of ITP and continues to implement new restrictions on cookies.

 The other two major browser vendors: Google (Chrome) and Mozilla (Firefox) have also tightened up their approach to cookies, but as of now limiting these to third party cookies.
 In short, the approach taken by Google and Mozilla is not as restrictive as Apple’s.